EdanDa/AlephEfes/README.md

 Independent researcher (Israel)

 I have been pursuing independent study across philosophy, linguistics, history, and mathematics and more for over 14 years.
-The AlephEfes repository is my attempt to document and share the tool i developed for this work:
-a reproducible numeric–semantic framework for the Hebrew Bible, and language, based on zero-indexed valuation.
+The AlephEfes repository documents and shares a reproducible numeric–semantic framework for the Hebrew Bible, based on zero-indexed valuation.
 This repository is intended as an open, transparent resource for testing, replication, and dialogue.